 Few material options

-The raw materials used in rotational molding must be changed from granules to a fine powder and excellent thermal stability.
+One of the disadvantages of rotational molding is that you have less material options.
+The raw materials we use in rotational molding must be changed from granules to a fine powder and excellent thermal stability.
 The only material suitable to be used in the process is resin.

 High process durations

 The rotational molding process can take as long as three hours to complete one section involving eight turns.